 The tax due on dividend payments is paid through Self Assessment rather than being taxed at source like it is for a director’s salary.

 It’s a good idea to put some money aside from your dividend payments so that you have cash to pay your tax bill!
 This is something that sometimes catches people out because they assume that as they are paying PAYE on their salary, then all their tax is taken care of (it isn’t).
-Our online dividend tax calculator can help you work out what you can expect to pay on this sort of income.

 The subject of pensions can be hugely complex, but because pensions attract tax relief there are some aspects which crossover into Self Assessment.
 This is because paying into a pension means that some of the money you would normally pay as tax can go into your pension instead.